kgrzybek/modular-monolith-with-ddd/README.md

 ### 1.3 Reason

 The reason for creating this repository is the lack of something similar.
-Most sample applications on GitHub have at least one issue of the following:
+Most sample applications on GitHub have at least one of the following issues:
-- it is very, very simple - few entities and use cases implemented
+- Very, very simple - few entities and use cases implemented
-- it is not finished (for example there is no authentication, logging, etc..)
+- Not finished (for example there is no authentication, logging, etc..)
-- it is poorly designed (in my opinion)
+- Poorly designed (in my opinion)
-- it is poorly implemented (in my opinion)
+- Poorly implemented (in my opinion)
-- it is not well described
+- Not well described
-- assumptions and decisions are not clearly explained
+- Assumptions and decisions are not clearly explained
-- it implements "Orders" domain.
-Yes, everyone knows this domain, but something different is needed
+- Implements "Orders" domain - yes, everyone knows this domain, but something different is needed
-- is implemented in old technology
+- Implemented in old technology
-- is not maintained
+- Not maintained

 To sum up, there are some very good examples, but there are far too few of them.
 This repository has the task of filling this gap at some level.

 ### 1.4 Disclaimer

 Software architecture should always be created to resolve specific **business problems**.
 Software architecture always supports some quality attributes and at the same time does not support others.
-A lot of other factors influence your software architecture - your team, opinions, preferences, experiences, technical constraints, time, budget etc.
+A lot of other factors influence your software architecture - your team, opinions, preferences, experiences, technical constraints, time, budget, etc.

 Always functional requirements, quality attributes, technical constraints and other factors should be considered before an architectural decision is made.